nextgis/docs_ngmobile/source/load_geodata.rst

  	Selecting zoom levels to download tiles.

-The lower selected zoom levels for downloading of tiles, the smaller number of tiles for an area of interest will have to be downloaded and the faster they will be downloaded.
+The lower selected zoom levels, the smaller number of tiles for an area of interest will have to be downloaded and the faster they will be downloaded.

 .. note::
 	If number of tiles to download for selected zoom levels is more than 1000 tiles, only first 1000 tiles will be downloaded.
 The rest will not be downloaded due to danger for memory overflow.